Tape virtualization guidelines

 This shows that even with the repetitive problems and incidents of identity theft not everybody is listening and taking action to protect their information, as in the case of Citi Corp., their third party providers should have had ample measures such as encryption, and redundant security measures to prevent such incidents from even happening.
 Citi Corp., being one of the biggest multi-national banks with accounts all over the world should have check and balance systems that ensures customer information is safeguarded from such intrusions which in this case is going to cost them millions of dollars.
 The company has relied so heavily on systems based on Microsoft Software technology which has received continuous attacks and this is just another addition to the types of attacks they suffer from hackers.

-Categories: Backups, Cryptography, General, IT Security Basics, Network Security, News, Physical Security, Real-World Issues, Security Policies
+Filed Under: Backups, Cryptography, General, IT Security Basics, Network Security, News, Physical Security, Real-World Issues, Security Policies Tagged With: ATM's Hacked, ATM-Fraud, Citi Corp., Citibank

 Encryption – Why people shun away from it even now?
 (Part 2)